sudorandom/kmcd.dev/content/posts/2026/dynamic-protobuf-in-go/index.md

 devtoSkip: true
 ---

-Statically compiled schemas are Protocol Buffers' primary optimization lever.
-By compiling `.proto` definitions into concrete, statically typed Go structures at build time, the Go Protobuf compiler generates highly optimized serialization and deserialization routines.

-Without a known schema at build time, this optimization pipeline breaks down.
-Pipelines handling dynamic message descriptors at runtime (message registries, API event gateways, dynamic proxies, developer tools) cannot rely on code generation.
-They need to load schema descriptors on the fly and parse incoming binary payloads dynamically.

-Historically, this required the reflection-based package, [`dynamicpb`](https://pkg.go.dev/google.golang.org/protobuf/types/dynamicpb).
-Standard `dynamicpb` is significantly slower and more allocation-heavy than generated protobuf code.

-Here is a look at why reflection hurts dynamic parsing, how Buf's [`hyperpb`](https://github.com/bufbuild/hyperpb) bypasses it using table-driven bytecode compilation, compiling descriptors into a compact parser instruction stream (bytecode) executed by a specialized runtime, and the real-world impact of switching [FauxRPC](https://fauxrpc.com) to use `hyperpb`.
+Most Protocol Buffer services get their speed from ahead-of-time code generation.
+But when you are building developer tools, proxies, or gateways, you often have to load schemas dynamically at runtime.

+In Go, the standard tool for this is [`dynamicpb`](https://pkg.go.dev/google.golang.org/protobuf/types/dynamicpb), which is flexible but notoriously slow and allocation-heavy.
+Recently, Buf released [`hyperpb`](https://github.com/bufbuild/hyperpb) to address this by compiling descriptors into optimized bytecode.
+This post looks at why `dynamicpb` gets expensive, how `hyperpb` achieves near-native parsing speeds, and what happened when I migrated the request path of [FauxRPC](https://fauxrpc.com) over to it.

 ---

 ## FauxRPC and hyperpb

-FauxRPC generates mock data from arbitrary Protobuf schemas.
-It ingests schemas after startup.
-Users upload `.proto` schemas or descriptors dynamically, and FauxRPC instantly configures itself to parse, generate, and route gRPC mock requests.

-Because of this runtime flexibility, FauxRPC historically relied on [`dynamicpb`](https://github.com/search?q=repo%3Asudorandom%2Ffauxrpc%20dynamicpb&type=code).
-It worked fine for local development mocks.
-However, the overhead of reflection-heavy parsing on large payloads or fast mock workloads created a noticeable CPU bottleneck.

-I recently switched FauxRPC to use [`hyperpb`](https://github.com/search?q=repo%3Asudorandom%2Ffauxrpc+hyperpb&type=code) for dynamic schemas on `amd64` and `arm64` platforms, where the optimized bytecode engine is fully supported.
-Because `hyperpb` is strictly read-only and does not support any of the modification reflection APIs, FauxRPC uses it exclusively for reading in and parsing protobuf requests.
-Writing responses still uses standard [`dynamicpb`](https://github.com/search?q=repo%3Asudorandom%2Ffauxrpc%20dynamicpb&type=code) since those messages must be modified and populated dynamically.
-Even with this hybrid model, the switch drastically improved parsing performance and dropped allocation overhead.
-If `hyperpb` adds modification support, I'll probably be one of the first to adopt it because FauxRPC is the perfect use-case for this library.
+FauxRPC is a schema-driven mock gRPC server.
+To keep the setup seamless, it loads user schemas dynamically at runtime without requiring compilation toolchains.

+Historically, FauxRPC relied on [`dynamicpb`](https://github.com/search?q=repo%3Asudorandom%2Ffauxrpc%20dynamicpb&type=code) to parse incoming requests and generate responses.
+The performance was actually fine for FauxRPC's workloads, but I was curious to try out [`hyperpb`](https://github.com/search?q=repo%3Asudorandom%2Ffauxrpc+hyperpb&type=code) to see just how much faster it could parse incoming requests.

+Because `hyperpb` is strictly read-only, it doesn't support the mutation APIs needed to generate response messages.
+As a result, FauxRPC uses a hybrid approach:

+* `hyperpb` to quickly parse incoming requests.
+* `dynamicpb` to build and populate outgoing responses.

-If you're curious how both libraries are used in FauxRPC, you can see the search results for [dynamicpb](https://github.com/search?q=repo%3Asudorandom%2Ffauxrpc%20dynamicpb&type=code) and [hyperpb](https://github.com/search?q=repo%3Asudorandom%2Ffauxrpc+hyperpb&type=code).
+Even with only the request path migrated, the performance wins were substantial.
+If you're curious about the implementation details, you can view the FauxRPC codebase references for [`dynamicpb`](https://github.com/search?q=repo%3Asudorandom%2Ffauxrpc%20dynamicpb&type=code) and [`hyperpb`](https://github.com/search?q=repo%3Asudorandom%2Ffauxrpc+hyperpb&type=code).

 ---

-## The Bottleneck: Reflection-Based dynamicpb
+## Reflection-Based dynamicpb

 Go's standard `dynamicpb` package takes a `protoreflect.MessageDescriptor` and constructs a dynamic message representation at runtime.

 Since message layouts are only known at runtime, `dynamicpb` must route field access through descriptors and generic message representations rather than compile-time generated code.
-This introduces additional indirection, dynamic dispatch, and allocation overhead compared to statically generated protobuf types.
-This creates two distinct performance bottlenecks:

-1. **Massive Allocation Overhead**: Deserializing a complex, nested binary payload dynamically means constructing a tree of runtime structures.
-Without compile-time type definitions, the Go runtime allocates heap pointers and interfaces for map entries, repeated fields, and nested messages.
+This introduces additional indirection and dynamic dispatch.
+The cost mostly shows up in two places:

+1. **It allocates a lot.** Nested messages, repeated fields, map entries, and interface values turn into a pile of heap objects.
 This causes severe garbage collector (GC) pressure.
-2. **Pointer Chasing and Cache Misses**: Traversing a reflection-heavy object graph requires following layers of pointers.
-At the CPU level, this leads to frequent cache misses and degrades branch prediction compared to flat, contiguous memory access.
+2. **It chases pointers.** Once the decoded message is spread across many small objects, the CPU spends more time bouncing around memory instead of reading predictable, contiguous data.

 ---